andrearizzomt/raw-aviation-blog/TO_DO_LIST.md

 - **✅ Fixed Header Navigation** - Navigation bar is now fixed at the top with proper z-index layering.
 - **✅ Enhanced Navigation Active States** - Animated left-to-right underline for desktop, left border for mobile.
 - **✅ Fixed Hydration Issues** - Navigation active states now work correctly without SSR/client mismatch.
+- **✅ Enhanced Theme Toggle System** - Improved theme toggle with better visual design and hydration stability.
+- **✅ Successful Build** - All pages generated successfully with no TypeScript or ESLint errors.
 - Articles list page (`/articles`) is fully functional with pagination and image rendering.
 - **Galleries list page (`/galleries`) is fully functional with pagination and image rendering.**
 - **Reports list page (`/reports`) is fully functional with pagination and image rendering.**